Kong/docs.konghq.com/app/1.3.x/admin-api.md

 ## Certificate Object

-A certificate object represents a public certificate, and can be optionally paired with the corresponding private key.
-These objects are used by Kong to handle SSL/TLS termination for encrypted requests, or for use as a trusted CA store when validating peer certificate of client/service.
+A certificate object represents a public certificate/private key pair for an SSL certificate.
+These objects are used by Kong to handle SSL/TLS termination for encrypted requests.
 Certificates are optionally associated with SNI objects to tie a cert/key pair to one or more hostnames.

+If intermediate certificates are required in addition to the main certificate, they should be concatenated together into one string according to the following order: main certificate on the top, followed by any intermediates.

 Certificates can be both [tagged and filtered by tags](#tags).